 Please understand that we don't respond to bug reports.
 They are used so that the developers may more easily identify and correct errors with the game.

-If you have experienced some loss, submit a petition.
+If you have experienced some loss, submit a bug report first, then a petition.
 We will do our best to assist you there.
 In cases where the fault lies with us and we have records of what happened, we may be able to compensate you.
 Please note that losses due to disconnections or lag that are not associated with our servers cannot be compensated.

 Finally, if you find that all other venues of communication haven't worked to resolve your issue, you may use our support page.
 This a form which will send us an e-mail.

 The support page should not be used for questions or problems that may be resolved in the game.
 However, if you have a billing problem or question, have experienced something that an Ocean Master cannot assist you with or have experienced a problem with an Ocean Master, please do use the support page.